kjemaa/Capstone-Regression/README.md

 And XGboost proved to be the best model and chosen for parameter tuning.
 The parameter tuning resulted in a R square of 0.78., which is a satisfying result, although several other measured could have been taken to improve the model given more time and computing power.

+## Aknowledgements
+Resources are cited in the report and in the notebook